Compliance in Dentistry

 - Our mission is to make life better for our patients by having a single aim of keeping teeth healthy and youthful – for life.
 Because this is what drives us we quickly raise concerns if patients are at risk of anything other than a better life when in contact with us and when they leave us.

-- We have been around for over 40 years and are the trusted dental provider in Hampshire.
+- We have been around for many years and are the trusted dental provider in Lewes.
 The reason our success has been long lived and effective is because we make sure our personal behaviour maintains our patients confidence and the dental profession that governs us.

 For more information on what standards we have put in place to we adhere to these principles call us or speak to any member of the team.